freezy/VisualPinball.Engine/README.md

 of the original Visual Pinball.
 It has no dependencies to any proprietary third parties, and provides the data layer.

 This repository is part of a number of packages.
-It is what we're referring to as the **main package**.
+It is what we're referring to as the **main package**, which also includes the core project.

 ![image](https://user-images.githubusercontent.com/70426/103706031-64db6080-4fac-11eb-837e-5e7cddd86d7b.png)